CompilerGym favicon

 Why does my environment’s step() function return “done”?

-An episode is 'done' when a terminal state is reached (no more decisions) or an unrecoverable error occurs (compiler crash, timeout, out-of-memory).
-Error details are in the `info` dict.
+An episode is 'done' if a terminal state is reached (no more decisions, or artificial limit) or if an unrecoverable error occurs (e.g., compiler crash, timeout, out-of-memory).
+Error details are in `info` dict.

 Where does CompilerGym store files?